Cherie Currie: Cherie and Marie Currie

-Cherie and Marie went on a US tour in 1977, and when Marie would join Cherie on stage to sing the encores the audience would go wild.
-Then they went on a Japan tour in 1978.
-While in Japan, the twins performed on many TV shows.
-So Cherie ran with the idea of two blonds are better than one, and changed the band name from Cherie Currie to Cherie and Marie Currie.
-With Marie Currie, she recorded Messin' with the Boys for Capitol Records and Young and Wild for Raven.
-Messin' with the Boys was released in 1980.
-Messin' with the Boys received more radio play than Beauty's Only Skin Deep and, the song "Since You Been Gone" off Messin' with the Boys charted number 95 on U.S. charts.
-Both the single "This Time" and the album Messin' with the Boys made the top 200 on U.S. charts.
-Cherie and Marie performed on television shows in the 1980s including Sha Na Na, The Mike Douglas Show,The Merv Griffin Show among others.
-Along with the album recordings with Marie, Cherie and Marie sang, wrote, and produced songs for The Rosebud Beach Hotel and its soundtrack called, The Rosebud Beach Hotel Soundtrack.
-In the film, they acted and sang together.
-In 1991, Cherie and Marie Currie performed a tribute concert to Paula Pierce, a member of The Pandoras, at the Coconut Teaser.
-For the final performance, the remaining Pandoras backed the Curries.
-Currie performed at the Runaways' reunion in 1994 with other Runaways Fox and West.
+After Currie left The Runaways at age seventeen, she performed in clubs in Los Angeles.
+Marie joined her onstage for encores, which drew a positive response from audiences.
+When Marie joined Cherie on a promotional tour in Japan, they had the idea of recording an album together.
+They recorded Messin' With The Boys for Capitol Records, released in 1979.
+"Since You Been Gone", a cover of the Russ Ballard song, reached number 95 on the charts.

+Cherie and Marie performed on television shows in the 1980s including Sha Na Na, The Mike Douglas Show, and The Merv Griffin Show.
+They wrote and produced songs for the soundtrack of the 1984 film The Rosebud Beach Hotel.
+They acted and sang together in the film.
+In 1991, Cherie and Marie Currie performed a tribute concert to Paula Pierce, a member of The Pandoras.
+For the final song, the remaining Pandoras backed the Curries.
+Currie performed at The Runaways' reunion in 1994 with Jackie Fox and Sandy West.
 Her sister Marie joined the three Runaways on stage and performed with the band.

-In 1998, Cherie and Marie held a concert at the Golden Apple, in support of their re-released version of Messin' with the Boys.
+In 1998, Cherie and Marie held a concert at the Golden Apple, in support of their re-released version of Messin' With The Boys.
 Cherie's ex-bandmate West joined Cherie on stage to perform some of the Runaways songs.
 The Curries and West signed autographs after the show.
-Young and Wild was released in 1998.
-It was Cherie and Marie's first compilation album.
-It contains tracks from Beauty's Only Skin Deep, Messin with the Boys, Flaming School Girls (the Runaways' compilation album), and one new track co-written by Marie.
-In 1999 Rocket City Records released Currie's studio album The 80's Collection.
-The album contains guest work by Marie Currie.
+In 1998, the compilation Young and Wild was released.
+Another compilation, 80s Collection, was released in 2000 by Times Square Productions.